Status: "Student is Offline"

 - The student should automatically reconnect to your session

-Solution 3: Using a Super User account, navigate to Teacher Product Settings.
-Ensure that your IP range includes the network that your students are connecting from.
+Ensure that the IP range listed includes the network that your students are connecting from.

-Possible Cause 4: If your campus or district operates an additional content filter (other than GoGuardian) or a firewall, they may be blocking connections to GoGuardian's back-end services.
+If your campus or district operates an additional content filter (other than GoGuardian) or a firewall, that filter or firewall may be blocking connections to GoGuardian's back-end services.
+This would prevent students from connecting to class sessions.

 If you are experiencing large-scale connection issues, check your firewall or any additional content filters for blocked connection attempts to the services listed below.
-If connections are being blocked, please add the corresponding URL to the firewall or filter's whitelist.
+If connections are being blocked, please add the corresponding URL to the firewall or filter's list of allowed URLs.

 Ports 80 and 443